 2. Purchase or review your home warranty

 Some homebuyers receive a home warranty purchased by the seller to cover the home’s major systems or appliances.
-After all, the last thing a buyer wants to deal with is a broken dishwasher or HVAC unit.
-If you received a home warranty, it’s a good time to review the specifics, so you’ll know what’s covered and how to file a claim.
-If you don’t have one, it’s smart to consider purchasing a home warranty, even after closing.
+(After all, the last thing a buyer wants to deal with is a broken dishwasher or HVAC unit.)
+If you received a home warranty, review the specifics so you know what’s covered and how to file a claim.

 3. Connect the utilities

-It’s smart to connect all of your must-have utilities — like water, gas and electricity — before you move in.
-This will help pave the way for a smooth move-in process and ensure you have the essential necessities as you’re trying to get settled in your new place.
+Be sure to connect all of your must-have utilities — like water, gas and electricity — before you move in.
+This will help pave the way for a smooth move and ensure you have the essential necessities as you’re getting settled.
+No one wants to unpack boxes in the dark.

-Need to know: Depending on your neighborhood and local service providers, there can be hoops to jump through to connect utilities.
-Check with your local providers to determine the process, what type of ownership or residence verification you need, and how far in advance you should schedule turn-on for your utilities.
+Plan ahead!
+Depending on your neighborhood and local service providers, there can be hoops to jump through to connect utilities.
+Check with your local providers to determine the process, what type of ownership or residence verification you need and how far in advance you should schedule turn-on.

 4. Check smoke and carbon monoxide detectors

 One of the easiest and most cost-effective ways to make a house your home is to give the interior a fresh coat of paint.
-The best part: No one can dictate your color palette or timeline; it’s all on your terms.
-If you schedule painting (either DIY or with help from a professional) before moving your furniture in, you won’t have to move pieces around again and worry about splatter getting on your valuables.
+Unlike renters, as an owner you can dictate your color palette and timeline; it’s all on your terms.
+If you get the painting done (either DIY or with help from a professional) before moving your furniture in, you won’t have to move pieces around again and worry about drips or splatters.

-Need to know: If you’re hiring a professional painter, ask if they’ll give you a discount for having empty rooms.
-Since they can simply lay a tarp flat on the floor, rather than having to cover furniture, the job may go faster and save you money.
+If you’re hiring a professional painter, ask if they’ll give you a discount for having empty rooms.
+Since they can simply lay a dropcloth flat on the floor, rather than having to carefully cover furniture, the job may go faster for them — and cost less for you.

-It’s wise to think of maintaining your new home as a marathon rather than a sprint.
+Think of maintaining your new home as a marathon rather than a sprint.
 Instead of trying to tackle all of the maintenance tasks immediately, be thoughtful about the things that need to be done over time.
-This may include (but not be limited to) replacing air filters, cleaning the gutters, having the carpet cleaned and pressure washing the exterior.
+This may include replacing air filters, cleaning the gutters, pressure washing the exterior and more.